Medium Threat for Another Tropical System to Form in Gulf

 Tonight

-65°F Showers this evening, becoming a steady rain overnight.
+65°F Rain showers early will evolve into a more steady rain overnight.
 Low 62F.
 Winds E at 5 to 10 mph.
-Chance of rain 80%.
+Chance of rain 90%.
 Rainfall around a half an inch.

 - Wind